My Complete SEO Guide for Bloggers (be SEO ready)

 So when you have a new blog, just make sure it’s discoverable and indexable.

-2. Keyword Use
+2. Basic Keyword Use

 • Titles.
 Your H1 and meta titles should always include your target keyword.
 Try to keep it towards the front too.